 Some staff who meet specific requirements are exempt from overtime, and you are not required to give them overtime pay.
 Make sure you identify them correctly with regard to FLSA regulations.

-Similar to SUTA, the Federal Unemployment Tax Act (FUTA) requires employers to pay 6% of the first $7,000 — the FUTA wage base — of employee wages each year, unless your business is within a state that has state unemployment tax.
-In this case, you may be eligible to lower your FUTA tax rate to 0.6%.
+Similar to SUTA, the Federal Unemployment Tax Act (FUTA) requires employers to pay 6% of the first $7,000—the FUTA wage base—of employee wages each year, unless your business is within a state that has state unemployment tax.
+In this case, you may be eligible for a credit up to 5.4% to lower your FUTA tax rate to 0.6%.
 Your state's wage base may be different according to certain state laws.
 You must pay and file these taxes quarterly using Form 940.

 The Federal Insurance Contribution Act (FICA) is also a part of payroll compliance and consists of Medicare and social security taxes that you must withhold from your staff members' wages.
-This law splits these taxes between employers and employees — 6.2% for Social Security and 1.45% for Medicare for each, as of 2022 — resulting in a combined tax total of 15.3%.
+This law splits these taxes between employers and employees — 6.2% for Social Security and 1.45% for Medicare for each, as of 2023—resulting in a combined tax total of 15.3%.

-For this regulation, keep in mind that while Medicare does not have a wage-based contribution limit, Social Security does.
-You must deposit FICA taxes semiweekly or monthly — depending on your organization — and report them quarterly using Form 941.
+For this regulation, keep in mind that while Medicare does not have a wage-based contribution limit, the Social Security wage base increased to $160,200 in 2023.
+You must deposit FICA taxes semiweekly or monthly—depending on your organization—and report them quarterly using Form 941.

 Payroll laws dictate how you pay your staff and how to report the information correctly.
-As a manager or employer, it's essential to stay up-to-date with payroll laws and policies to avoid fees, penalties, and lawsuits.
-As you dive into 2022, it's a good idea to familiarize yourself with tax reporting and deposit due dates.
+As a manager or employer, it's essential to stay up to date with payroll laws and policies to avoid fees, penalties, and lawsuits.
+As you dive into 2023, it's a good idea to familiarize yourself with tax reporting and deposit due dates.

 In addition to the standard payroll compliance legislation you must follow, here are some other laws to pay close attention to: